Two well-equipped walkers on the tyndall Range track. They are looking down on a large alpine lake. Edging the lake are tall, sheer cliffs.

 The Next Iconic Walk project will develop a new multi-day hut-based bushwalk in Tasmania aiming to build on the success of the Overland Track and the Three Capes Track.

-More information about the project can be found on the Next Iconic Walk Project webpage.
+More information about the project can be found on the Next Iconic Walk Project web page.

 Off-Road Vehicle Project